jl2922/protobuf-compiler/README.md

 ## Usage

-Compile with the command line interface.
+First compile protos with the command line interface:
 ```
 protobuf-compile example.proto # exports exampleProto.js.
 protobuf-compile exampleFolder # compiles all protoes in the folder.
 ```

-Import the generated js files and use.
+Then import the generated js files and use:

 ```js
 /*